Deep-Spark/iluvatar-corex-ixrt/samples/sampleYoloV5/README.md

 ## Running the sample
 1. Compile the samples in IxRT OSS directory

-If you haven't compiled the IxRT samples, following command helps you compile all samples
+If you haven't compiled the IxRT samples, following command helps you compile all samples.
+Refer to the README section of ixrt-oss.

 ```
-cd path-to-ixrt-oss
+cd ixrt-oss
-cmake -B build
+cmake -B build -DIXRT_HOME=ixrt-oss/IxRT
 cmake --build build -j
 ```